 If You’re Elderly

-Life insurance policies are available no matter what age you are.
+Life insurance from Ontario is available no matter what age you are.
 Even if you think you’re too old and it’s too late to get insurance, it’s really not—there’s even life insurance for seniors over 85 available.
 You can still purchase “whole” life insurance plans, which will pay out a cash benefit, tax-free, to the named beneficiary.
 Monthly premiums do not increase and the policies do not expire, no matter the age of the policyholder, as long as premiums are paid.

 If You’re Young